-C8.
-Entrance exams A. Does your institution make use of S. degree-seeking applicants? ✓ Ye r SAT Subject T est scores in admi ssion decisions for or first-time, first -year, If yes, place check marks in the approp Fall 2010. oriate boxes below to reflect your institution's p olicies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of t fall 2010, please indicate which ONE cadmissions process): ACT with Writing component requ ACT with Writing component recc_X ACT with or without Writing component. of the follow uired ommended. ing applies (reg C. Please indicate how your institution will use the SAT or ACT es say component; ch eck all that apply . .
-For admission For placement For advising In place of an application ess As a validity check on the ap No college policy as of now Not using essay component SAT es say ACT essay D. In addition, does your institution use X yes no e applicants' test scores for a cademic advising?
-E. Latest date by which SAT or ACT Latest date by which SAT SubjectF.
-If necessary, use this space to clarinot required of some students): Test scores fy your test must be receive policies (e.g., if d for fall-term adm tests are recomme ission8/15 nded for some stu idents, or if tests G. Please indicate which tests your in nstitution use es for placemen t (e.g., state tests): : SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): Accuplate cer
+SAT and ACT Policies C8.
+Entrance exams A. Does your institution make use of SA degree-seeking applicants?
+Ye AT, ACT, or r SAT Subject T est scores in admi ssion decisions fo or first-time, firs t-year, If yes, place check marks in the appropriate Fall 2011. riate boxes below to reflect y our institution's p policies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the fall 2011, please indicate which ONE of admissions process): ACT with Writing component required ACT with Writing component recount ACT with or without Writing component C. Please indicate how your institution f the follow ired mmended. nponent acc ing applies (rega rdless of whether the writing score will be used in t .
+1 7 SAT ess ay ACT essay V For admission For placement For advising In place of an application ess As a validity check on the ap No college policy as of now piication es say \square Not using essay component D. In addition, does your institution use X yes no E. Latest date by which SAT or ACT •• C Latest date by which SAT Subject F. If necessary, use this space to clarify not required of some students): Test scores by your test must be received policies (e.g., if l for fall-term adm tests are recomme nission8/15 nded for some stu are G. Please indicate which tests your in stitution use es for placement (e.g., state tests) • SAT ACT SAT Subject Tests AP CLEP Institutional Exam • · ,